jp-mess/vae-color-article/index.md

 # About the author

-I created this ML algorithm during my spare time, initially to re-color old film photographs my father took in Patagonia, which were marred by ambient lighting and film damage.
-Traditional tools and basic white balance methods proved inadequate.
-Drawing on my experience as a former computational photography engineer, I designed a novel solution, the results of which are displayed at the bottom of this page.
+I created this ML algorithm during my spare time, initially to re-color old film photographs my dad took in Patagonia, which came out poorly because he opted to use the most old fashioned (and pretentious) film camera he could possibly find.
+GIMP / photoshop was not enough to fix these pictures, some of which are at the bottom of this page.

-This blog documents my journey and methodology in solving this unique problem.
-My approach diverges from the academic norm by focusing on practical dataset creation and application.
-While the writing is informal, it captures the essence and success of my work.
-Additionally, I've included insights from my literature review, notably a paper on high-performance photo enhancement, which, though not directly related, offers exciting prospects for future research.
-This content is geared towards readers with a background in machine learning and computational photography.
+The first section of this article investigates the initial problem, and how I found it different from traditional white balance.
+The second and third sections are about dataset generation and model training.
+The variational autoencoders aside, I think anyone with a background in python programming should be able to follow this pretty easily.

 <br>
 <br>